-This Apple Cinnamon Baked Oatmeal is an easy, healthy breakfast that’s loaded with apples, vanilla, maple syrup and cinnamon.
+This Apple Cinnamon Baked Oatmeal is an easy breakfast idea that’s loaded with apples, vanilla, maple syrup and cinnamon.
 Enjoy the most delicious flavors of Fall.

 Baked oatmeal is known as a comforting Amish traditional breakfast.
 Instead of a hot bowl of porridge that we are used to, this recipe is similar to a bread pudding.
 It’s easy to whip up and have ready to serve a crowd or to meal prep for several days of breakfast.
 Make these Egg Muffins too for a wonderfully balanced start to the day.

 This apple cinnamon baked oatmeal version was inspired by all the apples that are now available at our local orchards, aka know as one of my favorite times of the year.
 Fall is definitely in the air!

 I will definitely be making a blueberry and pecan version very soon.
 I’m thinking a peach and banana version with almonds would be fabulous too.
 You can use any of your favorite nuts and even experiment with other spices like nutmeg too.
 Whatever you add will certainly be a winner.